Aliases for EGFR Gene

 Previous GeneCards Identifiers for EGFR Gene

 The protein encoded by this gene is a transmembrane glycoprotein that is a member of the protein kinase superfamily.
 This protein is a receptor for members of the epidermal growth factor family.
 EGFR is a cell surface protein that binds to epidermal growth factor.
 Binding of the protein to a ligand induces receptor dimerization and tyrosine autophosphorylation and leads to cell proliferation.
 Mutations in this gene are associated with lung cancer.
 Multiple alternatively spliced transcript variants that encode different protein isoforms have been found for this gene. [provided by RefSeq, Jul 2010]

 GeneCards Summary for EGFR Gene

 EGFR (Epidermal Growth Factor Receptor) is a Protein Coding gene.
-Diseases associated with EGFR include lung cancer and inflammatory skin and bowel disease, neonatal, 2.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include identical protein binding and chromatin binding.
+Diseases associated with EGFR include lung cancer, egfr-related and neonatal inflammatory skin and bowel disease.
+Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
+GO annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is TNK1.